dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%codeblock%}
 router.get('applicationController').connectOutlet 'nav', 'navbar'
 {%endcodeblock%}
-Ember has made the wise choice to move away accessing objects with the path syntax that was popularised in earlier ember applications where you might have accessed the application controller like this:
+Ember has made the wise choice to move away from accessing objects with the path syntax that was popularised in earlier ember applications when you might have accessed the application controller like this:
 {%codeblock%}
 WZ.controllers.applicationController
 {%endcodeblock%}